2009 British motorcycle Grand Prix: MotoGP race report

-On the parade lap back to parc-fermé, an ecstatic Dovizioso celebrates by punching up in the air multiple time.
+On the parade lap back to parc-fermé, an ecstatic Dovizioso celebrates by punching up in the air multiple times.
 As he rides back, many fans have invaded the track and are cheering him on, waving at them and the fans in the grandstands.
 Edwards also waves at the fans and de Puniet waves the French flag in what they would consider being 'enemy territory' for centuries.
 Rossi talks to Dovizioso whilst still on the bike, then shaking hands and Rossi happily waving at the crowd.
 Dovizioso casually waves at the fans standing on the track, the marshalls keeping them from swarming them and Pedrosa - who has now come next to him and rides ahead of him.
 Many fans cheer and clap for the Italian's first win in the premier class.
 Toseland, who has finished sixth, gets many applauses and cheers, many fans also giving him a pat on the arm and back.
 Some even running after him in support of their home hero.

 Andrea Dovizioso, lifting his trophy to celebrate his first ever surprise victory in the MotoGP race.

 De Puniet is the first to arrive back at parc-fermé, being hugged by one of his LCR Honda crewmembers before stepping off.
 Another one then gleefully hugs him as the Frenchman still has the French flag in his hands, running to his crew to celebrate as well.
 Edwards is the second person to arrive at parc-fermé, his team clapping for him as he takes off his helmet and puts on his cap, then steps off a puts his thumb in the air.
 He then celebrates with his team.
 Last is race winner Dovizioso who arrives at parc-fermé, the Repsol Honda crew congratulating him on his maiden win.
 He steps off the bike, then calmly walks over to his crew as they all hug him in joy.
 Dovizioso then talks to his team as de Puniet behind him gets interviewed by the press.
 All the riders by now are being interviewed by the media as Toseland takes his time to greet all the home fans and greet them.